CivicTechWR/WRvotes/README.md

 ## Project Status

-This project began as an initiative of [CivicTechWR](https://civictechwr.org) but as of August 2022, that group is dormant.
-The repository serves as an archive of the 2022 municipal election analysis.
+This project began as an initiative of [CivicTechWR](https://civictechwr.org).
+It is being modified for the October 2026 election.

 ## Contributing